 You must also meet the age requirements for the issue of a corresponding Danish driving license.

-Please contact the Citizens Service Centre (Borgerservicecenter).
+Please contact your local Citizens Service Centre (Borgerservicecenter).

 Please use the links below to find the information relevant to your situation: